-Eddy covariance (or eddy correlation) measurements of scalar fluxes under water have been performed for many years with the earliest studies focusing on measurements of heat fluxes under sea ice (McPhee, 1992; Fukuchi et al., 1997; Shirasawa et al., 1997) and salt fluxes in a salt wedge estuary (Partch and Smith, 1978).
+Eddy covariance (or eddy correlation) measurements of scalar fluxes under water have been performed for many years.
+The earliest studies focused on measurements of heat fluxes under sea ice (McPhee, 1992; Fukuchi et al., 1997; Shirasawa et al., 1997) and salt fluxes in a salt wedge estuary (Partch and Smith, 1978).
 More recently, concurrent heat and salt fluxes have also been measured over marine permeable sandy sediments as tracers for groundwater seepage (Crusius et al., 2008).
 Over the last 10 years, the aquatic eddy covariance technique has become a widely accepted approach for measuring oxygen fluxes between benthic ecosystems and the overlying water (Berg et al., 2003).
-In that time, it has been applied under very different field settings such as arctic muddy and sandy sediments (Glud et al., 2010), subtropical coral reefs (Long et al., 2013), and temperate seagrass meadows (Rheuban et al., 2014).
-With a few exceptions, all recent published aquatic eddy covariance studies have fo 15 cused on oxygen fluxes.
+In that time, the number of users has grown rapidly, and the technique has been applied under very different field settings such as muddy and sandy sediments (Berg et al., 2003; Kuwae et al., 2006; Glud et al., 2010), deep ocean sediments (Berg et al., 2009), coral reefs (Long et al., 2013; Cathalot et al., 2015; Rovelli et al., 2015), and seagrass meadows (Hume et al., 2011; Rheuban et al., 2014; Long et al., 2015).
+With a few exceptions, all of the recently published aquatic eddy covariance studies have focused on oxygen fluxes.
 Oxygen fluxes are also the focus of this study, but its findings apply to all scalar fluxes.

-The aquatic eddy covariance technique has clear advantages over other methods for measuring fluxes between the benthic environment and the overlying water, including its non-invasive nature (Lorrai et al., 2010), high temporal resolution (Rheuban and
+The aquatic eddy covariance technique has advantages over other methods for measuring fluxes between the benthic environment and the overlying water, including its non-invasive nature (Lorrai et al., 2010), high temporal resolution (Rheuban and Berg, 2013), and ability to integrate over